 Self-priming pumps make an excellent choice for a pump in paper and pulp for every application.
 They can be used in the processing of woodchips and debarking, de-inking, stock, wet end, and starch preparation, dewatering, and wastewater.

-The DAE Pumps flooded suction pump is ideal for outside of tanks and hoppers for de-inking, stock, wet end, and starch preparation, dewatering, and wastewater.
+The DAE Pumps flooded suction paper pulp pump is ideal for outside of tanks and hoppers for de-inking, stock, wet end, and starch preparation, dewatering, and wastewater.

 The DAE Pumps submersible pump is applicable in every aspect of paper and pulp.
 These robust pumps can transfer wet material from woodchips and debarking to stock, wet end, and starch preparation, to wastewater.

-Positive displacement pumps offer the uniqueness that the others do not.
+Positive displacement paper pulp pumps offer the uniqueness that the others do not.
 The ability to process forward and backward makes them ideal in stock, wet end, and starch preparation, and de-inking.

 Need Help Selecting a Pump?